 Navigate to the desired cluster profile’s details page.

-To update the basic information, invoke the edit dialog, and make changes to name, description, and tags as required.
+To update the basic information, invoke the edit dialog from the settings menu located at the top right corner of the page, and make changes to name, description, and tags as required.
 Updates to the tags are not propagated to the cloud environment for previously created clusters.
-However, any new clusters created from the profile will have their virtual machines tags in the cloud environment.
+However, any new clusters created from the profile will have their virtual machines tagged in the cloud environment.

 All clusters previously created from this profile will be notified of the changes made to the profile.
 The clusters can be updated to the latest definition of the profile whenever deemed appropriate.